angelbarrera92/idp-enterprise-research/outcome.md

   - Do you need to hire new developers?
   - Are you outsourcing the work?

-You probably face thes kinds of problems every day, and you probably have a lot of experience in solving them.
+You probably face these kinds of problems every day, and you probably have a lot of experience in solving them.
 But, what about the maintenance of the projects?

 **In an event of a security breach, how fast can you fix it?**